The Rundown of EMT Certification in Illinois:

 Step 1: Get Training

-Students of Illinois must get trained as Emergency Medical Technicians from training schools that are authorized by Illinois Department of Public Health.
+Students of Illinois must get trained as Emergency Medical Technicians from training schools that are authorized by the Illinois Department of Public Health.

 Step 2: EMT Exam and Application